dami-gingko-app/alignment/README.md

 E.g. For NC_027867, I navigated to https://www.ncbi.nlm.nih.gov/nuccore/NC_027867.
 I clicked on the 'Send to' link in the top right area, and downloaded a feature file for the Coding Sequences (in FASTA Nucleotide format).
 These files can be found in the alignment-service module, in the directory resources/coding-sequences.
-4. Unit tests - both for back and front end, are needed.
-For the back-end, I started to create the folder structure and resource files.
+4. I have written some unit/integration tests for the backend, more are needed.
+I have not had the time to write any unit tests for the front end.
-I also included a single nominal unit test - I ran out of time to do more.
-5. The web page shows a history of query requests across all users (the latest submission shows first in the list).
-I have not implemented a user-level history.
-However, there is a button to clear the current history that is displayed.
+5. A history of query requests(with results) are displayed, with the most recent at the top.
+On closing out of the browser, and restarting, these results will still be shown.
+If there were any submissions pending at the time the browser was closed, the submissions are triggered again.
+The history is specific to a machine.
+Users accessing the website from other machines will not share results.

+## Hosted app
+This app has been hosted on DigitalOcean, and is available at http://67.205.186.166:9898.

-## Installation and Deploy
+## Install and Deploy Locally
 Download the code in this Github repo to a location on your machine.

 #### With Docker